Coquitlam-Buntzen Diversion Tunnel

 In 1902, the Coquitlam-Buntzen facilities comprised of the Coquitlam Dam, the Coquitlam Diversion Tunnel and Lake Buntzen 1 Powerhouse were built to provide electricity to the city of New Westminster.

 The 3.9-kilometre Coquitlam Diversion Tunnel was built and later expanded between 1909 and 1911, to divert water from the Coquitlam Reservoir to Lake Buntzen Reservoir to generate electricity at the Lake Buntzen 1 Powerhouse.
 The tunnel is also used to control the water level of the Coquitlam Reservoir which provides water for Metro Vancouver and help maintain Buntzen Lake’s water levels for recreation.

 What we’re doing

-We’ll be replacing the three gates in the tunnel that are used to control the flow of water through the tunnel to modern-day standards and seismic operability.
-We’ll also be installing new control equipment to allow for remote monitoring of the facilities.
+We’re replacing the three gates in the tunnel that are used to control the flow of water through the tunnel to bring them up to modern-day standards and seismic operability.
+We’re also installing new control equipment to allow for remote monitoring of the facilities.

 The Coquitlam-Buntzen facilities are in the City of Coquitlam and the diversion tunnel is located 7 kilometres from the west side of the Coquitlam Dam.

 During outages of the tunnel, we’ll be diverting water into the Coquitlam River which passes through the cities of Coquitlam and Port Coquitlam.
 Please be aware of the potential for sudden fluctuations in water levels and water flows in and around the river.

 To do this upgrade work, we’ll need remove the tunnel from service.
 Using extensive hydrological modelling to study historical weather and inflows into the reservoirs and river, we’ve determined the best approach would be to carry out the work in a series of outages.

 - Outage 1 – January 4 to April 15, 2021